lucas-castillo/samplr/README.md

 Installation and Administration
 Manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Prerequisites).

-### Installing on Windows
+### Installing development version on Windows

-You will need to have RTools installed, which you can find [here](https://cran.r-project.org/bin/windows/Rtools/).
+If you are installing the development version on Windows, you will need to have RTools installed, which you can find [here](https://cran.r-project.org/bin/windows/Rtools/).
 Please make sure you install the version corresponding to your R version (i.e. for R 4.3.3, you’d need RTools 4.3).